modernish/modernish/share/doc/modernish/WRITEUP.md

     harden make                         # simple check for status > 0
-    harden as tar /usr/local/bin/gnutar # id.; be sure to use this 'tar' version harden grep '> 1'                   # for grep, status > 1 means error harden gzip '==1 || >2'             # 1 and >2 are errors, but 2 isn't (see man)
+    harden as tar /usr/local/bin/gnutar # id.; be sure to use this 'tar' version harden grep '> 1'                   # for grep, status > 1 means error harden gzip '==1 || >2'             # 1 and >2 are errors, but 2 isn't (see manual)

-### Hardening while allowing for SIGPIPE ###
+### Hardening while allowing for broken pipes ###

-If you're piping a command's output into another command that may close the pipe before the first command is finished, you can use the '-p' option to allow for this:
+If you're piping a command's output into another command that may close the pipe before the first command is finished, you can use the `-p` option to allow for this:

-    harden -p gzip '==1 || >2'          # also tolerate gzip being killed by SIGPIPE gzip -dc file.txt.gz | head -n 10
+    harden -p gzip '==1 || >2'          # also tolerate gzip being killed by SIGPIPE gzip -dc file.txt.gz | head -n 10	# show first 10 lines of decompressed file

-`head` will close the pipe of `gzip` input after ten lines; the operating system kernel then kills `gzip` with the PIPE signal before it's finished, causing a particular exit status that depends on the operating system (141 on most systems).
-This would normally make `harden` kill your program unless you allow it in the status test expression.
-The '-p' option automatically whitelists the correct exit status corresponding to SIGPIPE termination on the current system.
+`head` will close the pipe of `gzip` input after ten lines; the operating system kernel then kills `gzip` with the PIPE signal before it's finished, causing a particular exit status that is greater than 128.
+This exit status would normally make `harden` kill your entire program, which in the example above is clearly not the desired behaviour.
+If the exit status caused by a broken pipe were known, you could specifically allow for that exit status in the status expression.
+The trouble is that this exit status varies depending on the shell and the operating system.
+The `-p` option was made to solve this problem: it automatically detects and whitelists the correct exit status corresponding to SIGPIPE termination on the current system.

+Tolerating SIGPIPE is an option and not the default, because in many contexts it may be entirely unexpected and a symptom of a severe error if a command is killed by a broken pipe.
+It is up to the programmer to decide which commands should expect SIGPIPE and which shouldn't.

+*Tip:* It could happen that the same command should expect SIGPIPE in one context but not another.
+You can create two hardened versions of the same command, one that tolerates SIGPIPE and one that doesn't.
+For example:

+    harden as hardGrep grep '> 1'	# hardGrep does not tolerate being aborted harden as pipeGrep -p grep '> 1'	# pipeGrep for use in pipes that may break

+### Tracing the execution of hardened commands ###

+The `-t` option will trace command output.
+Each execution of a command hardened with `-t` causes the full command line to be output to standard error, in the following format:

+    [functionname]> commandline

+where `functionname` is the name of the shell function used to harden the command and `commandline` is the complete and actual command executed.
+The `commandline` is properly shell-quoted in a format suitable for re-entry into the shell (which is an enhancement over the builtin tracing facility on most shells).
+If standard error is on a terminal that supports ANSI colours, the tracing output will be colourised.

+The `-t` option was added to `harden` because the commands that you harden are often the same ones you would be particularly interested in tracing.
+The advantage of using `harden -t` over the shell's builtin tracing facility (`set -x` or `set -o xtrace`) is that the output is a *lot* less noisy, especially when using a shell library such as modernish.

+*Note:* Internally, `-t` uses the shell file descriptor 9, redirecting it to standard error (using `exec 9>&2`).
+This allows tracing to continue to work normally even for commands that redirect standard error to a file (which is another enhancement over `set -x` on most shells).
+However, this does mean `harden -t` conflicts with any other use of the file descriptor 9 in your shell program.

 ## Outputting strings ##